folti002/CSCI4061Project2/README.md

 ## Contributions:
 Mikkel Folting: Worked on creating the correct amount of children, piping, and reading from pipes in master.
-Reed Fazenbaker: Worked on searching for a pattern in a given file and directory traversal.
+Reed Fazenbaker: Worked on searching for a pattern in a given file, writing to the pipe from the child, and directory traversal.

 ## Assumptions:
 No significant assumptions were made outside the project specification.